chat-sdk/chat-sdk-ios/README.md

   >**Note**
   >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a development pod.
 Until these issues are resolved, the easiest approach is to drag the files into Xcode directly.

 6. Simlinking.
 Alternatively, you can add the `FirebaseNetworkAdapter` using a simlink.
 This allows you to have one copy of the code which can be referenced by multiple Xcode projects.
-To setup the simlinks you need to locate the **setup_links.sh** script.
+To setup the simlinks you need to locate the [**setup_links.sh**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Xcode/ChatSDK%20Demo/setup_links.sh) script.
 This should be added to your Xcode project where you want to setup the simlinks.
 Run the script using `sh setup_links.sh`.
 Enter the path to the **ChatSDK** folder contining the Chat SDK project.
 If you use the default project structure, you can just leave this blank (the default path is `../../`).
 Then open Xcode and add the simlink folders using the normal process.

-**LINK HERE ^^**

 7. Open the **App Delegate** add the following code to initialise the chat